Larry Beinfest: Reputation

-Beinfest is widely regarded as one of the best executives in Major League Baseball because he consistently works with one of the league's lowest player payrolls and fields a competitive team, having a World Series title and five winning seasons in the past seven.
-Beinfest is credited for his strong ability to identify the players he wants and work with executives from their organizations to complete a deal.
-He is notorious for being a tough negotiator and maximizing his return in trades.
+Beinfest is widely regarded as one of the best executives in Major League Baseball because he supposedly works with the league's lowest player payrolls and fields a competitive team, having won a World Series title and five winning seasons in the past seven.
+Beinfest is credited for his "strong ability" to identify the players he wants and work with executives from their organizations.

-In his tenure with the Marlins, the team's appearance in the 2003 postseason was their only one in his time there and the last for the Marlins until 2020.
+The team's appearance in the 2003 postseason was their only appearance under his tenure.

-In 2014 he was inducted into the Southern California Jewish Sports Hall of Fame.
+In 2014, he was inducted into the Southern California Jewish Sports Hall of Fame.